 Candied bacon is bacon that has been caramelized and is crispy but still sweet.
 The bacon is covered in sugary deliciousness and put in the oven until it’s baked.

-I was first introduced to candied bacon at a bridal shower that I attended.
+I was first introduced to this million-dollar bacon at a bridal shower that I attended.
 Now, I was hesitate at first as I love bacon the original way.
 I didn’t understand why anyone would want to caramelize it.

 Then I tried it and my mind was forever changed.
 It taste amazing and is perfect for an amazing snack, served with breakfast or crumbled up on your favorite salad.